eclipse/steady/README.md

 ## Requirements

-The open-source vulnerability management tool has a distributed architecture composed of a couple of Spring Boot microservices, two Web frontends and a number of client-side scanners/plugins, which perform the actual analysis of application and dependency code on build systems or developer workstations.
+The open-source vulnerability assessment tool has a distributed architecture composed of a couple of Spring Boot microservices, two Web frontends and a number of client-side scanners/plugins, which perform the actual analysis of application and dependency code on build systems or developer workstations.

 To facilitate experiments and tests, we provide a set of Docker files to build and run the ensemble of services on a single machine (cf. section [Download and Installation](#download-and-installation)).